Skip to main content

 Reading Live Dependencies

-In most Subscriptions, use deps directly — the stream restarts whenever they change, so they’re always current. readDependencies is for the case where equivalence has excluded fast-changing fields from the restart decision, and you need to read those fields inside a long-lived callback.
+In most Subscriptions, use the dependencies passed as the first argument directly.
+The stream restarts whenever they change, so they’re always current. readDependencies is for the case where keepAliveEquivalence has excluded fast-changing fields from the restart decision, and you need to read those fields inside a long-lived callback.
 For a real-world example, see the Drag and Drop component and the Kanban example.

-You’ve now seen how state changes flow through update, how one-off side effects work as Commands, and how ongoing streams are managed with Subscriptions.
+You’ve now seen how state changes flow through update, how one-off side effects work as Commands, how view code reaches the live DOM with Mount, and how ongoing streams are managed with Subscriptions.
 But where do the first Model and Commands come from?
 That’s init.

 Stay in the update loop.